-McLaren MP4/4 - Well deserved place in the history of Formula 1
+McLaren MP4/4 - Well Deserved Place in History of Formula 1

 British race and sports car manufacturer McLaren is one of the greatest names in the business.
 This status has been achieved by a long line of successful race cars.
 Among all those glorious machines, there is one race car which was for one season absolutely dominant in Formula One.

 Driven by legends of Formula One